CodeWithRohith/bank-app-angular/README.md

 This is a simple banking application built using **Angular** for the BrainRidge Consulting take-home assignment.

 Users can:
-- Create bank accounts
+- Create bank accounts with unique account numbers
-- Transfer funds between accounts
+- Transfer funds between accounts with validations
-- View transaction history
+- View detailed transaction history
+- Navigate seamlessly using Angular Routing
-- Navigate using a clean UI built with Bootstrap
+- Experience a polished, responsive UI with Bootstrap
-- Reuse components and maintain a modular codebase
+- Benefit from reusable and modular components

 ---